Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment.md

 }
 ```

-Create a new **StarWars** component that has an input, a button, and a Title.
+Create a new **StarWars** component that has a _text input_, a _button_, and a _Title_.
 Entering a number in the input and clicking the button should show the name of a Star Wars Character in the Title.

 Use fetch to make a request using the SWAPI api below, handle the response by displaying the name of the character.